gazebosim/gz-transport/README.md

 ign-transport
 ├── conf        Configuration file for the integration with the `ign` CLI tool.
 ├── docker      Dockerfile with ign-transport installed and scripts to build and run the code.
-├── example     Example programs that use most of the Ignition Transport API.
+├── example     Example programs that use most of the Gazebo Transport API.
 ├── include     Header files that get installed.
-├── log         All the code related with Ignition Transport logging.
+├── log         All the code related with Gazebo Transport logging.
 ├── src         Source code of the core library.
 ├── test        A directory of integration, performance and regression tests.
-└── tutorials   A set of tutorials about Ignition Transport features.
+└── tutorials   A set of tutorials about Gazebo Transport features.
 ```

 # Contributing